RemixTape: Enriching Narratives about Metrics with Semantic Alignment and Contextual Recommendation: Discussion

-The name \remixtape~is a portmanteau of \textit{remix} and \textit{mixtape}, with both terms being allusions to music production and dissemination, and the latter imparting a nuance of continuity: a sequential presentation of re-contextualized content.
+\bstart{A design space for visualization remixing} The name \remixtape~is a portmanteau of \textit{remix} and \textit{mixtape}, with both terms being allusions to music production and dissemination.
+Additionally, the latter imparts a nuance of continuity: a sequential presentation of re-contextualized content.
 While the immediate purpose of \remixtape~is to support presentations about sequences of metrics, it nevertheless reflects a broader desire to \textit{slice and dice} BI assets and enrich them with situational context, one emanating both from our own formative study (\cref{sec:remixing}) and from interviews with enterprise professionals in earlier work~\cite{brehmer2021jam,tory2021finding}.
-We also also acknowledge that a need to remix the artifacts of knowledge work transcend the BI domain~\cite{feuston2018social}. \remixtape~therefore represents a point in a design space for visualization remixing, and we call upon the research community to define a conceptual foundation for this design space and to differentiate it from remixing in other contexts.
+We also acknowledge that a need to remix the artifacts of knowledge work transcends the BI domain~\cite{feuston2018social}. \remixtape~therefore represents a point in a design space for \textit{visualization remixing}, and we call upon the research community to define a conceptual foundation for this design space and to differentiate it from remixing in other contexts.

-Beyond conceptual underpinnings, another potentially fruitful opportunity lies in investigating the applicability of interface design patterns in music production software to visualization remixing.
-This suggestion is reflected in a comment by study participant P4, who was reminded of such software upon seeing \remixtape's affordances for \textit{slicing and dicing} line charts (\cref{sec:remixtape:semantic-align}).
-For instance, interactions for transposing musical samples or adjusting their tempos could have analogous benefits when applied to the semantic alignment of charts.